hanisahkz/serverless-ror-bnm-api/README.md

 ## Tools Used
 - `rubymine` for IDE
 - `postman` for REST client
-- `jets` fort serverless framework
+- `jets`, a Ruby gem for serverless framework
 - [Ruby Toolbox](https://www.ruby-toolbox.com/), a site that compares libraries created in Ruby.